-Net cash provided by financing activities was \$5.7 million in fiscal 2018, compared to \$6.8 million and \$14.4 million in fiscal 2017 and fiscal 2016, respectively.
-Year over year changes in financing inflows primarily reflect the timing of individual equity financing events, as discussed in Note 7 to the Consolidated Financial Statements, as well as the timing of Lind Agreement funding.
+Net cash provided by financing activities was \$4.7 million in fiscal 2019, compared to \$5.7 million in fiscal 2018.
+Year-over-year changes in financing inflows primarily reflect the timing of individual equity financing events, as discussed in Note 7 to the Consolidated Financial Statements, as well as the timing of Lind Agreement funding and the deferral and subsequent write-off of financing costs.